rafacazal12/rafacazal12/README.md

+# Rafaela Cazal
-## Hi there! 👋 My name is Rafaela, but you can call me just Rafa
+ Hi there! 👋 My name is Rafaela Cazal, but you can call me just Rafa 😊

 ### `whoami` ?